Watch this space! We

 Getting

 hold of some genuine examples of the Chelyabinsk LL5 chondrite has been a little problematical, but we've managed it!
-We have a couple of hundred glossy 'peas', as well as some decent larger samples:- when they're gone, they're gone! |
+We have a couple of hundred glossy 'peas': when they're gone, they're gone! |

 |